hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_timestamps.rst

    * Format: Integer
    * Synopsis:
-      The number of seconds since the epoch when this significant event occurred.
+      The number of seconds since the epoch when this significant event last occurred.